uviclibraries/gen-ai-research/2-prompt-inter.md

 Format: bullets.`

 **Reflection (2–3 min)**
-- Which acceptance criteria improved quality the most?
+- Which Definition of Done improved quality the most?
 - Where did tone or scope reduce errors?
 - What will you reuse as a personal template?